 The Industry (History)

+History of Timeshare?
 Drinks and pop corn, not supplied

-The Timeshare industry has existed in Europe for over 50 years and during its history many will recall tales of horrendous and woeful situations concerning the mis selling of products and other long-term holidays which came into existence during the period.
+The timeshare industry has existed in Europe for over 50 years and during its history many will recall tales of horrendous and woeful situations concerning the mis-selling of products and other long-term holidays which came into existence during the period.

 So, has anything changed?

-The simple answer is YES, timeshare selling, and sales presentations have changed dramatically since the “wild west” days however.
+The simple answer is YES, timeshare selling and sales presentations have changed dramatically since the “wild west” days however.
 It’s been an epic roller-coaster ride.

-During the life of Timeshare some sellers have operated honourably, whilst other not.
+During the life of timeshare some sellers have operated honourably, whilst other not.
 Some ignored legislation, rebranded products, deluded lawmakers, locked consumers into unreasonable contracts, financed unconscionable agreements, whilst others did not.

+Over time, timeshare holiday products became harder and harder to sell, due to reputation and with more and more rules and regulations, sales plummeted.
 This is not to say the original timeshare product or concepts were bad.
 The truth is, timeshare holidays are enjoyed by millions of consumers all over the world.

 In contrast to the booming voices of being “ripped off” many timeshares are sold ethically but their voices are the silent majority.
 Many sellers did explain the benefits, the obligations, the expectations and cost benefits and the clubs delivered them year in and year out.
-Therefore, in the world of timeshare ownership, you have 3 camps those who enjoy timeshare, those who are indifferent and those who claim to have been “ripped off”.
+Therefore, in the world of timeshare ownership, you have 3 camps - those who enjoy timeshare, those who are indifferent and those who claim to have been “ripped off”.

 “A few bad eggs can and have spoiled the omelette”

-To get to this position Timeshare in Europe has moved through 5 distinct phases (explained below).
+To get to this position timeshare in Europe has moved through 5 distinct phases (explained below).
 I suggest for the lawmakers to deliver effective laws they should consider what has happened, why it happened and before delivering measures to ensure the product has a future, can be enjoyed in the environment of quite enjoyment of a continuance of the benefits the consumers paid for.

-1) The Conceptual phase
+1) The Conceptual Phase

-This conceptual phase existed between the 1950’s and early 1970’s.
+This conceptual phase existed between the 1950s and early 1970s.

-A need existed in some post war Holiday Camps to try and generate income during ‘out of season’ which incurred significant static costs.
-In those days, the Holiday year consisted of 4 advertised sub-seasons “high season”, “off peak”, “low season” and “out of season” the latter attracting no income at all.
+A need existed in some post war holiday camps to try and generate income during ‘out of season’ which incurred significant static costs.
+In those days, the holiday year consisted of 4 advertised sub-seasons “high season”, “off peak”, “low season” and “out of season” the latter attracting no income at all.

-All the sub-seasons accounted for 12 mouths however the 3 income generating seasons only consisted of 8 months (closed 4 months, Nov-Feb).
+All the sub-seasons accounted for 12 months however the 3 income generating seasons only consisted of 8 months (closed 4 months, Nov-Feb).
 During ‘out of season’ the resorts generated no sales but did incur costs thus, resorts lost money in these periods and every year.
 When balancing these losses against the profits (in the income generating seasons), the overall profitability was impaired.